-To explicitly raise awareness, implementation and accountability of human rights provisions throughout the maritime environment, especially where they are currently absent, ignored or being abused.
+To explicitly raise awareness, implementation and accountability of human rights provisions throughout the maritime environment, especially where they are currently absent, ignored or being abused

-To end human rights abuse throughout the maritime environment.
+To end human rights abuse at sea

 Latest News & Developments